 If you don’t need to have access to your savings and are happy to lock your money away for a set amount of time, a term deposit may be an option worth considering.

-There are lots of different products available and it’s worth doing a some research based on your personal circumstances or speaking to a savings specialist if you're unsure.
+There are lots of different products available and it’s worth doing some research based on your personal circumstances.

 7. Re-think the car